Improving the Lives of Mothers and their Babies

 There is a vibrant permaculture garden surrounding the maternity waiting home at Area 25.
 Permaculture is a system of sustainable agriculture that relies on patterns of natural ecosystems.
 In a country where the majority of people are small scale farmers with a limited range of healthy crops, the garden provides a unique opportunity to teach healthy crop cultivation for the patients to take home.

-Electricity at the Area 25 facility will be renewable with an initial focus on solar power.
+Electricity at the Area 25 facility is mostly renewable with an initial focus on solar power.
 Solar power will be backed up by generators and the local power grid, but we anticipate meeting most of the electricity needs for the facility by renewable energy.